|

 Using data on cross-sectional dispersion in forecasters' long- and short-run

-predictions of macroeconomic variables, we identify key sources of
+predictions of macroeconomic variables, we identify key sources of disagreement.

-evidence that differences in opinion move countercyclically, with heterogeneity
+in opinion move countercyclically, with heterogeneity

 being strongest during recessions where forecasters appear to place greater